ibhagwan/dots/README-vim.md

 <ctrl-u>        " undo edit on current line, <BS><CR> on empty lines
 <ctrl-d>        " delete from start of line to first non-blank character
 <ctrl-y>        " put text from the above line column
+<ctrl-e>        " put text from the below line column
 <ctrl-w>        " delete a word backwards
 <ctrl-r>{reg}   " put register {reg}
 ```